gsoft-inc/sg-trainings/TypeScript/cheatsheet.md

 If you are returning an array in your Custom Hook, you will want to avoid type inference as Typescript will infer a union type (when you actually want different types in each position of the array).

+If you are returning an array in your Custom Hook, you will want to avoid letting Typescript infer the return type. if you don't add the `as const` after returning your array, TypeScript will infer the return type `(boolean | Promise<any>)[]`

 ```tsx
 export function useLoading() {
   const [isLoading, setState] = useState(false);